 Bacon reached the top when, at the start of 1618, he became Lord High-Chancellor of England.

 His term at the top of the greasy pole was short.

-His political downfall, which came in 1621, when he was 60, was perhaps inevitable.
+His political downfall came in 1621, when he was 60, and was perhaps inevitable.
 Although he was a highly intelligent man and seems genuinely to have wanted to act in the best interests of his country, he also had an insatiable craving for money.

 In terms of Bacon’s own words quoted above, the modern perception of him is that instead of spreading the manure fruitfully, he conspired to build his own colossal pile of it.
 But this is untrue.
 Bacon really did spread the money, in most years spending more than he earned.
 The fact that he married a woman many years his junior, and she had expensive tastes, might go some way to explaining this.

 Bacon was eventually investigated for bribe taking and corruption.
 He admitted his guilt to this.
 In his defense he said that, although he had taken bribes, he had still applied the law correctly, even if this disadvantaged the people who had bribed him.

 In fairness to Bacon, the giving of gifts in expectation of a favorable outcome was very common in the legal environment he worked in.
 He was not acting especially unusually, although had his Puritan mother still been alive, she would have been mortified by his behavior.

 His punishment was minimal, particularly given the brutal punishments often inflicted for wrongdoing in those days.
 In the end he spent a few days in prison and was fined a large sum of money, but the fine was canceled.
 He was banned from holding any more positions in government, and he lost most of his government pension.